Knowledge Hub

 Franchisors typically try to limit negotiation within franchise agreements.
 However, key areas such as support, fees, and territory may be open for discussion.
 Although agreements usually favour the franchisor, franchisees may be able to request certain amendments, and a lawyer can help you push back where necessary.

 Franchise agreements are detailed and reflect long-term commitments and rights.
 A franchise lawyer can help you understand these terms, identify the risks, and ensure the agreement aligns with your business and financial goals.
 They can also warn you of red flags to be aware of, such as broad and onerous indemnity provisions in favour of the franchisor.
-By engaging legal advice early on, you will find yourself better placed to reduce risks and have clarity on your obligations, which can help prevent problems later down the line.
+By engaging legal advice early on, you will find yourself better placed to reduce risks and clarify your obligations, which can help prevent problems later.

 Renting premises

-For any property arrangements, obtaining expert commercial property conveyancing advice is critical.
-You’ll need to consider a range of issues such as health and safety requirements, as well as managing asbestos where relevant.
-The premises should provide reasonable temperatures, adequate space, ventilation, and proper lighting, along with toilet and washing facilities.
+Obtaining expert advice from commercial property solicitors is critical for any property arrangement.
+You’ll need to consider a range of issues, such as health and safety requirements and managing asbestos where relevant.
+The premises should provide reasonable temperatures, adequate space, ventilation, proper lighting, and toilet and washing facilities.

 Renewing or exiting your franchise

-If you plan on staying in business long-term, make sure your agreement includes a renewal clause, which typically requires giving the franchisor written notice before the end of the term.
-Franchise renewals usually involve a renewal fee, and you may also need to confirm you’ve not breached the franchise agreement.
+If you plan on staying in business long-term, make sure your agreement includes a renewal clause.
+This typically requires giving the franchisor written notice before the end of the term.
+Franchise renewals usually involve a renewal fee, and you may also need to confirm that you’ve not breached the franchise agreement.

 Understanding franchise agreements